 Accidents that involve commercial trucks are more often than not caused by mechanical issues, with the most common being brake failure and overused or defective tires.
 According to the U.S. Department of Transportation, over thirty percent of all crashes that involve trucks each year are due to faulty brake mechanics, outright brake failure as well as brakes that are not in alignment due to poor or no maintenance.

-Are you looking for a truck brake failure accident attorney in Chicago, or anywhere else in Illinois?
+Are you looking for a truck brake failure accident attorney?
 Call us NOW at 1 (773) 825-3547 for your free legal consultation into these cases.
 We have a team of accident attorneys with more than 70 years of combined legal experience ready to provide you with expert and timely legal help on the next steps to take in seeking compensation for your injuries.
-Call 1 (773) 825-3547 for your free obligation consultation into truck brake failure lawsuit help in Chicago.
+Call 1 (773) 825-3547 for your free obligation consultation into truck brake failure lawsuit help.

 Braking system failure in trucks will cause the body of the truck to jackknife as it slides down the highway and into traffic.
 This usually catches motorists unawares, leading to a car pileup and multiple highway accidents.

 Here are some of the most common causes of truck brake failure accidents:

 - Overloading trucks with heavy cargo past the mandated federal maximum

 - A manufacturer defect

 - Failure to carry out regular truck inspections

 - Brake system design errors